-WPF Diagram control allows you to populate diagrams with nodes and connectors based on data from data sources.
+Populate diagrams with nodes and connectors based on data from data sources.
 Data in any format can be easily converted, mapped, and consumed in the diagram by setting a few properties, without having to write any code.
-It also supports loading data from an ObservableCollection, List, or IEnumerable collections.

 There are several other features available to enhance the diagramming experience.

-WPF Diagram control supports printing with a print preview option.
-You can also customize the page size, orientation, page margins, and fit to a single page.
+The WPF Diagram control supports printing with a print preview option.
+Customize the page size, orientation, page margins, and fit to a single page.

-Share your diagrams with others by easily exporting as .xps, .png, .jpeg and .bmp file formats.
+Share your diagrams with others by easily exporting them as .xps, .png, .jpeg and .bmp file formats.

-WPF Diagram control is MVVM-friendly and seamlessly works with popular MVVM frameworks like Prism, MVVM light.
+The WPF Diagram control is MVVM-friendly and seamlessly works with popular MVVM frameworks like Prism and MVVM light.